sgchun/nps/README.md

    Rscript -e 'install.packages("DescTools", repos="http://cran.r-project.org")'
    ```

    To run the above commands, you will need the root privilege to install files in the default system path.
-If this is not ideal, You can install the R extensions in your home directory (e.g. ~/R).
+If this is not ideal, you can install the R extensions in your home directory (e.g. ~/R).
 For this, please do the following instead:

    ```bash
    Rscript -e 'install.packages("pROC", "~/R", repos="http://cran.r-project.org")'